chef/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

 {{< note >}}

   - BackEnd upgrades will restart the backend service, which take time for cluster to be in health state.
+  - BackEnd upgrade should be perform in down time window.
   - Upgrade command, currently only supports minor upgrade.
 {{< /note >}}